Professor Karl Taylor

 Karl has completed research projects funded by the Economic and Social Research Council (ESRC), the Leverhulme Trust, the Home Office and the Department for Health.

-Karl is currently on the Advisory Board of Economic Issues and since 2022 is an Associate Editor of the Bulletin of Economic Research.
-He is also a member of the Department for International Trade ODI Advisory Group, a member of the Money and Pensions Service Research Evaluation Group, and since 2009 has been a research fellow at the IZA (Institute for the Study of Labour, Bonn).
+Karl is currently an Associate Editor of the Bulletin of Economic Research.
+He is also a member of the Money and Pensions Service Research Evaluation Group, a Topic Champion for Understanding Society (UKHLS) in the area of household finances, and since 2009 has been a research fellow at the IZA, Institute for the Study of Labour, now known as IZA@LISER.

 Research interests